bitw1ze/memdump/README.md

 ## What

-Dump the memory of a process on a unixy system.
-Memdump should work on x86, x86_64, ARM, and probably other architectures, as long as it is a unixy system that supports the PTRACE API.
+Dump the memory of a process.
+Memdump should work on x86, x86_64, ARM, and probably other 32-bit and 64-bit architectures, as long as it's running on a unixy system that supports the PTRACE API.

 # Why